 You Need More Than a Great Tasting Product

-Your product - Buyers evaluate how tastes but because you "know the food" let's assume it tastes great and move on.
+The Product - Buyers evaluate how products taste, but, because you "know the food," let's assume it tastes great and move on.

 Suggested Retail Price - Referred to as SRP, this is the price of your product without any discounts or sales.
 The retail buyer has price points for each product category, and your product has to be in this range.
 If you're priced too low you'll make less money and if you're too high (e.g., above the upper-end SRP) there's too much risk for the buyer to give you valuable shelf space.